-The aim of Platform In-LAB [Discourses and Practice] is to introduce to resident artists the corpus of significant theoretical texts on contemporary art and culture, helping them initiate and carry out new artistic production in Armenia.
-In addition, the platform is directed toward developing a kind of art which is oriented toward community-based projects or participatory art, dialog art, contextual art, etc. Such orientation testifies that artists are conceived not only as individual producers of discrete objects, but as producers of situations, processes, and collective work within studio and post-studio practices, particularly in collaboration with non-artistic communities.
-These practices overturn the traditional relationship between the art object, the artist, and the audience.
-Platform In-LAB [Discourses and Practice] is an open platform that welcomes international critics, curators, scholars, and artists to collaborate with current residency artists of the ‘Art Commune’ AIR program as well as with the local artistic scene of Armenia.
+The aim of the Platform In-LAB [Discourses and Practice] is to introduce to resident artists the corpus of significant theoretical texts on contemporary art and culture, helping them initiate and carry out new artistic production in Armenia.
+In addition, the platform is directed toward developing a kind of art which is oriented towards community-based projects or participatory art.
+Such orientation testifies that artists are conceived not only as individual producers of self-sufficing, discrete objects, but as producers of situations, processes, and collective work within studio and post-studio practices, particularly in collaboration with non-artistic communities.
+These practices overturn the traditional relationship between the art work, the artist, and the audience.
+The Platform In-LAB [Discourses and Practice] is an open platform that welcomes international critics, curators, scholars, and artists to collaborate with current residency artists of the ‘Art Commune’ AIR program as well as with the local artistic scene of Armenia.

 Follow us on Facebook.

-The program does not provide the residents with stipend and does not cover their general expenses such as travels, accommodation, per diem, materials, etc. due to absence of structural and capacity building funding for ACSL and other similar institutions in Armenia.
+The program does not provide the residents with stipend and does not cover their general expenses such as travels, per diem, accommodation and commodities due to absence of structural and capacity building funding for ACSL and other similar institutions in Armenia.
 However, the program can fully or partially cover the resident artists’ expenses if it gets funding from international and local foundations or private sponsors.
-Nevertheless, the artists are provided with free assistance in research, curatorial help, written and verbal translations (English-Armenian and vs), introduction to the local art and cultural scene of Armenia.
-Moreover, the ‘Art Commune’ residency program organizes personal or group exhibitions, seminars, panels, workshops, public talks, and open studio visits for its residents free of charge.
+Nevertheless, the artists are provided with free assistance in research, curatorial help, written and verbal translations (English-Armenian and vice versa), introduction to the local art and cultural scene of Armenia.
+Moreover, the ‘Art Commune’ residency program organizes personal or group exhibitions, seminars, panels, workshops, public talks, and open studio visits for its residents.
 Other aid and assistance is also possible on demand.

 Presentation of artists’ works is arranged on an individual basis.
-Solo and group exhibitions, different kinds of public events (talks, screening, presentations, open studio visits, meetings, discussions, etc.), workshops, and seminars have been arranged and organized for the resident artists in various settings: public spaces, artistic and non-artistic venues in Yerevan and the village of Garni, as well as at the High School of Arts where the ‘Art Commune’ is located.
+Solo and group exhibitions, different kinds of public events (talks, screening, presentations, open studio visits, meetings, discussions, etc.), workshops, and seminars are arranged and organized for the resident artists in various settings: public spaces, artistic and non-artistic venues in Yerevan.

 1. How to Apply